rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Agile/Scrum

 #### Accomplishment Highlights
-- Created a map, implemented an API call and displayed the response data, and designed responsive and interactive web pages for a Python and Django based space research application.
+- Created a map, implemented API data, and designed responsive and interactive web pages for a Python and Django based space research application.
 - Implement CRUD functionalities and sorting, filtering, and paging features for a C# and ASP.NET MVC based job management software.
 - Utilized HTML, CSS/Bootstrap, JavaScript, Python/Django, C#/ASP.NET, SQL Server.
 - Engaged in daily Agile/Scrum team communication and collaboration discussing project status, roadblocks, and solutions for improvement.